robertmartin8/ReasonableDeviations/_notes/SML_problems.md

 ### 3.11 Roman numerals

-Write a function to convert an integer into Roman numerals, in the expanded form (e.g XIIII) and the condensed form (XIV).
+Write a function to convert an integer into Roman numerals, in the expanded form (e.g. XIIII) and the condensed form (XIV).

 I realised that this problem was equivalent to greedily making change, so I was able to do the first part as follows: